smbutterfield/ibmt17-18/_10-error-detection-intro-part-writing/a3-tx-tendtonechrdfunc.md

 ---
 layout: chapter
-title: Tendency tones and functional harmonic dissonances
+title: 10a Lesson - Tendency Tones and Chordal Function
 ---

+# Class discussion

+# Further reading

+## From *Open Music Theory*

 In strict keyboard style, there are two main types of pitch tendency to keep in mind: *tendency tones* and *functional dissonances*.

-## Tendency tones ##
+### Tendency tones

 A *tendency tone* is a pitch (class)—usually represented as a scale degree—that tends to progress to some pitch classes more than others.
 Sometimes this tendency is absolute within a style, but more often it is context-dependent.

 The most prominent tendency tones in Western tonal styles are *ti* (not *te*) and *le* (not *la*).

 Generally speaking, when *ti* appears it tends to be followed by *do* in the same voice.
-In a harmonic context, this tendency is strongest when *ti* occurs in a dominant-functioning chord, and the "resolution" of that tendency comes upon change of function (to tonic or subdominant).
+In a harmonic context, this tendency is strongest when *ti* occurs in a dominant-functioning chord, and the "resolution" of that tendency comes upon change of function (to tonic or predominant).

 Likewise, when *le* appears, it tends to be followed by *sol* in the same voice.
 This tendency is less dependent on function.